Independence of Singularity Type for Numerically Effective K\"ahler-Ricci Flows: Introduction

 The K\"ahler-Ricci flow is a geometric evolution equation used to study K\"ahler geometry.
-It has proven itself to be a powerful tool in constructing canonical metrics such as K\"ahler-Einstein metrics \cites{hdC86,PSS06,MS09,PS06,T12}.
+It has proven to be a powerful tool in constructing canonical metrics such as K\"ahler-Einstein metrics \cites{hdC86,PSS06,MS09,PS06,T12}.

 A primary research direction is the study of the analytic minimal model program in birational geometry \cite{M02}, where the flow takes a central role in producing minimal models.
 Initiated by Song and Tian in \cite{ST06}, the program proposes to emulate the procedure carried out by Hamilton and Perelmann in resolving the Poincare conjecture.
 The idea is to run the flow on algebraic manifolds and perform `algebraic surgeries' such as flips and contractions each time the flow encounters a singularity \cites{SW13,SW14,SY12}.
 After finite iterations of this procedure, the resulting manifold would be numerically effective (nef) and hence a minimal model.
 At this stage, the normalised version of the flow will evolve the metric to a K\"ahler-Einstein metric or a generalised K\"ahler-Einstein metric.
-Significant progress has been made in this direction, see \cites{ST12,ST16,ST17,T19,GSW16,FzZ15,ysZ19,TWY18,TzlZ16}.
+Significant progress has been made in this direction; see \cites{ST12,ST16,ST17,T19,GSW16,FzZ15,ysZ19,TWY18,TzlZ16}.

-Let $X$ be a compact K\"ahler manifold with numerically effective line bundle which corresponds to the final step of the analytic minimal model program.
+Let $X$ be a compact K\"ahler manifold with numerically effective line bundle, which corresponds to the final step of the analytic minimal model program.
 A family on K\"ahler metrics $\omega(t)$ is said to evolve by the normalised K\"ahler-Ricci flow if

-Since the flow is weakly parabolic, we have access to interior estimates which smooths the metric for short times.
-In the long run, non-linearities drive the metric to become non-positive, forming a singularity.
+Since the flow is weakly parabolic, we have access to interior estimates, which smooths the metric for short times.
+In the long run, non-linearities make the metric non-positive, forming a singularity.
 The precise time of singularity formation is determined by the class of the evolving metric in the cohomology given by

 The singular time, $T$, is characterised by Tian and the second author in \cite{TzZ06}:

 By formally taking the cohomology class of \eqref{krf} and solving the resulting ODE, we obtain solution